-The Issuer will not have the option to redeem the Series 2015 Bonds with a legal final maturity date before June 2026 prior to maturity.
-The Issuer will have the option to redeem the Series 2015 Bonds with a legal final maturity date on or after June 2026, in whole or in part and in any order, on and after December 2025, at a redemption price of 100% of the principal amount of the Series 2015 Bonds to be redeemed, plus accrued interest to the redemption date.
-All dates in this paragraph are preliminary and subject to change.
+The issuer will not have the option to redeem the Series 2016A Bonds with a final maturity date prior to [].
+The issuer will have the option to redeem the Series 2016A Bonds with a final maturity date on or after [], in whole or in part and in any order, on and after [], at a redemption price of 100% of the principal amount of the Series 2016A Bonds to be redeemed, plus accrued interest to the redemption date.
+All dates in this paragraph will be determined prior to closing.